shashanktm56/wasserstoff/README.md

 ## Memory and Processing Power:
 * At least 4GB of RAM recommended for processing PDFs and concurrency operations.
 * Multi-core CPU recommended for faster parallel processing.

+# Explanation of the Solution
+## PDF Ingestion & Parsing
+* The project starts by fetching a dataset of PDFs from a local file that contains PDF IDs and their corresponding URLs.
+The system downloads these PDFs if they aren’t already available locally.
+* The ingestion process is concurrent (parallel), allowing multiple PDFs to be downloaded and processed simultaneously using Python’s ThreadPoolExecutor.
+This improves performance and ensures efficient use of system resources.
+## Summarization & Keyword Extraction
+Each PDF is processed by two core components:
+* "Custom Summarizer": Extracts a concise summary of the document.
+The summary logic adapts to the length of the document, ensuring that short documents get shorter summaries while longer ones are summarized more comprehensively.